 In the meantime, “as many as are led by the Spirit of God, these are sons of God.… The Spirit… bears witness with our spirit that we are the children of God” (Romans 8:14, 16).
 What an awesome privilege!
-If we are willing to be led and trained by our spiritual parent (God the Father) and our “elder brother” (Jesus Christ), we can eventually fulfill God’s stated purpose for us: to be fully created in His image.
-God’s intent is to bring up godly children, in His image, who will reign under Him as kings and priests with Jesus Christ on this earth: “And have made us kings and priests to our God; and we shall reign on the earth” (Revelation 5:10).
+If we are willing to be led and trained by our spiritual Parent (God the Father) and our elder Brother (Jesus Christ), we can eventually fulfill God’s stated purpose for us: to be fully created in His image.
+God’s intent is to bring up godly children in His image who will reign under Him as kings and priests with Jesus Christ on this earth: “You… have made us kings and priests to our God; and we shall reign on the earth” (Revelation 5:9–10).

 Parents need to prove fully, in their present life experience, that God’s way of life is of very high value and works for them!
 If we have not clearly demonstrated to our children that God’s principles work for us, how will we ever convince them that God’s laws are worthwhile and that the godly principles we teach are good for them?

 As important as our example is, however, it is only a part of the whole.
 Even if every one of us could become the perfect parent, our perfection would not guarantee a perfect outcome.
 The Bible clearly speaks of Adam as “the son of God” (Luke 3:38), yet we know that God refused to force Adam and Eve to make the right decision.
 God taught Adam and Eve to live His way of life, yet the perfect Parent had children who chose to reject His example and teaching.
 Later, God’s child (Adam) reared a son (Cain) who became a murderer.